 I’ve long joked that we could connect current, past, and prospective students through bowling nights organized by college focus area.
 The idea was sparked as I was analogizing Guided Pathways with bumper bowling, which blocks the gutters and provides an almost effortless path to higher scores.
 I was reminded of my bowling night idea as I was reading a June 2021 report from the Community College Research Center (CCRC), entitled, “How Ohio Community Colleges Are Using Guided Pathways to Personalize Student Support.”
-In the realm of academic reports, this one is pretty short — only 20 pages total — so I encourage you to read the whole thing.
 Image from West Chester University’s Career Development Center For me, the top takeaway was the concept of creating “career communities.”
 This is the term Washington State Community College uses instead of “meta-majors.”
 Virginia Western calls them “focus areas.”
 What I love about this wording is that I can see relationship-driven support for students at almost every stage: From middle schoolers attending camps themed by “career community,” to my wacky bowling nights designed to connect alumni, employers, and prospective students.
-The report focuses on how these Ohio community colleges organize their orientations, onboarding,… Continue Reading Would cultivating ‘career communities’ change how we see ourselves?Read More
+The report focuses on how these Ohio community colleges organize their orientations, onboarding, advising, and first-year experience courses (like our SDV) around meta-majors and “career communities.”
+The report also seems to focus more on traditional-age students coming in through… Continue Reading Would cultivating ‘career communities’ change how we see ourselves?Read More

 About Shelley